GATEKEEPER-OU/Synthetic-Data/README.md

 codings/codings.csv

-2. Shared

-The purpose of the Shared layer is to reformat data and to transfer the data in a secure manner to downstream systems.
-For example, the code in the Shared layer converts the compressed FHIR from Generation into tabular format and transfers this data to Evaluation so that statistical analysis could be carried out

-3. Evaluator
+2. Evaluator

 Various statistical analysis are carried out.
 Depending on the results the data is divided into "real" and "fake".
-This information is passed back to the Shared layer.